Central & East European, Russian & Eurasian Studies (Erasmus Mundus International Master) IntM

 The programme is structured around three predefined mobility periods at three different universities across Europe, Russia, and Eurasia.
 Also included is a fourth flexible mobility period during which you will undertake independent study.
 The mobility periods are designed to enable you to engage with a variety of perspectives on the programme’s core themes.

 A research proposal submitted at the end of semester 1 in year 1 will determine future mobility patterns and study pathway diversification in semester 2.
 In year 2 you will continue under the same study pathway.
-The research proposal will have a strong influence on the allocation of the year 2 pathway partner, where you will undertake coursework plus a placement at an external organisation.
+The research proposal will have a strong influence on the allocation of the year 2 pathway partner, where you will undertake coursework.
+It is envisaged that placements at external organisations will be made available.

 University of Tartu